-On October 22, 2023, HOTBHN experienced a network security incident that involved an unauthorized party gaining access to our network environment.
-Upon detecting the incident, we immediately shut off all access to the network and engaged a specialized third-party forensic incident response firm to assist with securing the network environment and investigating the extent of unauthorized activity.
-HOTBHN's network has been secured.
+On or about January 26, 2024, MPW was the target of a cybersecurity incident that involved an unauthorized party gaining brief access to our corporate network environment.
+Upon detecting the incident, we immediately conducted an internal investigation and engaged a specialized third-party forensic incident response firm to assist with securing the network environment and determining the scope and extent of unauthorized activity.
+Our network environment has been secured and there is no evidence of any ongoing malicious activity.